How to Configure Skill Groups?

 - In the list, find the skill group and click on it to open the edit form.

-- Change the name, topics, operators, normatives, or email as needed.
-The form has collapsible sections: basic parameters, acceptance and response normatives, topics, email for tickets, operators.
+- Change the name, topics, operators, normatives, default sender, or Allowed sender email addresses as needed.
+The form has collapsible sections: basic parameters, acceptance and response normatives, topics, email for tickets (default sender and extra addresses), operators.

 - Click "Save" to apply changes.